 IN1000 – Introduction to Object-oriented Programming, IN1010 – Object-oriented Programming or similar programming experience is expected.

-IN1050 – Introduction to Design, Use, Interaction, IN1060 – Use Oriented Design, INF3290 – Store og komplekse informasjonssystemer or a fundamental understanding of socio-technical complexity and user involvement in design is beneficial but not required.
+IN1050 – Introduction to Design, Use, Interaction, IN1060 – Use Oriented design, INF3290 – Store og komplekse informasjonssystemer (continued) or a fundamental understanding of socio-technical complexity and user involvement in design is beneficial but not required.

-2 hours of lectures and 2 hours of assignment training per week.
+2 hours of lectures and 2 hours of assignment training per week, and 2 hours of plenary exercise in selected weeks of the semester.
 Mandatory assignments must be completed during the course.
 Rules for mandatory assignments.

 Note that attending the first lecture is mandatory.

 Individual deliverables (pass/fail), group project with oral exam (40% of grade) and individual written exam (60% of grade).